 Not all crude oil is the same

 The physical characteristics of crude oil determine how refineries process it.
-In simple terms, crude oils are classified by density and sulfur content.
-Less dense (lighter) crude oils generally have a higher share of light hydrocarbons.
+In simple terms, crude oils are classified by density (API gravity) and sulfur content.
+Less dense (lighter) crude oils (with higher API gravity) generally have a larger share of light hydrocarbons.
 Refineries can produce high-value products such as gasoline, diesel fuel, and jet fuel from light crude oil with simple distillation.
-When refineries use simple distillation on denser (heavier) crude oils, it produces low-value products.
+When refineries use simple distillation on denser (heavier) crude oils (with lower API gravity), they produce low-value products.
 Heavy crude oils require additional, more expensive processing to produce high-value products.
 Some crude oils also have a high sulfur content, which is an undesirable characteristic in both processing and product quality.

 Refineries use more than just crude oil